mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 resource bundle system.
 We have detailed instructions on how to use them on the :ref:`resource management page <resource_management>`.

-However, there's various old-fashioned ways of sharing brushes that can be useful when importing and loading very old packs:
+However, there are various old-fashioned ways of sharing brushes that can be useful when importing and loading very old packs:

 Sharing a single preset